smlcodes/OnePageTutorials/SpringBoot - Spring Security Authentication Guide.md

 Basic authentification is a standard HTTP header with the user and password encoded in base64 : `Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`.The userName and password is encoded in the format `username:password`.
 This is one of the simplest technique to protect the REST resources because it does not require cookies. session identifiers or any login pages.

-**1. Maven Dependency**
+**1. Maven Dependency**.

 The simplest way to add all required jars is to add the *latest version of [spring-boot-starter-security](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-security)* dependency.

 ```
 <dependency>